heysokam/confy/doc/howto.md

   # ... list 100 other files one by one in here ...
   ]
 ```
-_I would never recommend this, but... your project, your rules._
+> _I would never recommend this, but... your project, your rules._

-## Other Examples:
+## Other Examples
-More ways to configure the buildsystem are shown @[the examples](./examples) folder.
+More ways to configure the buildsystem are shown @[the examples](../examples) folder.
 You can use those projects as templates for a new project, or just use them as inspiration instead.